 We are also starting to see another manifestation of the world-class service sans the price tag through another trend: Hire anyone, from anywhere through new platforms that provide access great talent.
 It is a democratic world out there with – HourlyNerd, MBA&Co, Flexing It and more.
 The buzz now is - hire anyone, from anywhere, for any number of days, for any number of projects.
 That’s total free economy.
 Might sound utopian, but that is how the world of independent and freelance work is evolving.

 The freelance and independent consulting model works best for the on-demand economy.
-The pace of work is fast and there is great access to quality resources.
-Also there are more and more professionals taking up the route to independent working.
+The pace of work is fast and there is a great access to quality resources.
+Also, there are more and more professionals taking up the route to independent working.
 Why?
 The opportunity of freelancing and project-based work is estimated to touch at a whopping $600bn -$1 trillion by 2020.
-Professionals who would never before have planned to become consultants, have begun the move to become independent.
+Professionals who would never before have planned to become consultants have begun the move to become independent.
 34% of the US workforce is freelancing and this is set to cross 50% over the next decade.
-The global online work industry - which is a sub-set of the freelance economy –is estimated at close to 2b USD in 2014 and expected to grow to 5b by 2018 giving it a CAGR of over 25%.
+The global online work industry - which is a subset of the freelance economy –is estimated at close to 2b USD in 2014 and expected to grow to 5b by 2018 giving it a CAGR of over 25%.

-Though disruption in consulting is just in the making, but the indicators and manifestations of disruption are loud.
+Though disruption in consulting is just in the making, the indicators and manifestations of disruption are loud.
 Today’s on-demand economy is pushing consulting to transform into new and robust ways.
 It wouldn’t be long before we see new strategies and practices taking shape.
 Until then, we will continue to witness the market of independent consultants flourish hand in hand with the open talent economy.